 The diagram of sand casting was presented below.
 It consists of

-The detailed explanation of the above sand casting terms are presented below.
+A detailed explanation of the above sand casting terms is presented below.

-The Top Flask is called as Cope and the bottom Flask is called Drag.
+The Top Flask is called a Cope and the bottom Flask is called Drag.

 It is connecting the passage between the pouring basin and Runner.
 It is always vertical with a straight tapered circular cross-section.